Topology of the O(3) non-linear sigma model under the gradient flow: Results

 where $y=\operatorname{coth}\,\beta-1/\beta$.
 We compare this analytical result and simulated values of $\chi_m$ with the Monte Carlo simulation in Fig.~\ref{fig:bergluscher}.

 The slight discrepancy between numerical results in the cross-over region provides an estimate of unquantified systematic uncertainties.

 We also seek to confirm the results from Bietenholz et al. \cite{bietenholz2018}.
 In addition, we show the topological susceptibility $\chi_t$ diverges in the continuum limit even at finite flow time.
-We use a parameter $t_0$ to scale the flow time such that $t_0\sim L^2$.
+Since $\chi_t$ is in units of inverse distance squared, we multiply by , to achieve a scale-invariant value $\chi_t\xi_2^2$.
+Additionally, we use a parameter $t_0$ to scale the flow time such that $t_0\sim L^2$.
+In our Monte Carlo simulation, we utilize the same values as \cite{bietenholz2018} for $\xi_2$, $\beta$ and $t_0$.

 In Fig.~\ref{fig:bietenholz} we plot the dimensionless variable $\chi_t\xi_2^2$, where $\xi_2^2$ is the square of the second moment correlation length, as a function of flow time $\tau/t_0$, with $t_0 \sim L^2$.
-In our Monte Carlo simulation, we utilize the same values as \cite{bietenholz2018} for $\xi_2$, $\beta$ and $t_0$.

 Fig.~\ref{fig:bietenholz} shows that the flow time effectively decreases the topological susceptibility by dampening high-momentum modes.
 To analyze the divergence of $\chi_t$ in the continuum limit, we plot $\chi_t \xi_2^2$ as a function of lattice size $L$, for $\tau=0$ and $\tau=5t_0$, in Fig.~\ref{fig:divergence}.